cjepeway/p6-tz/README.md

 Ah, but how isn't it right?
-That's a tale for another commit, but for now, suffice it to say that the problem seems to me to be that DateTime expects TZ offsets to remain static when instead they are a function of the current time.
+That's a tale for another commit, but for now, suffice it to say that the problem seems to me to be that DateTime expects TZ offsets to remain static when instead they are a function of the time to which they are applied.